originphp/website/source/docs/view/form-helper.md

 ### Templates

-Depending upon the front end framework you are using you might need to adjust the default templates, for example wrapping a control in another div or changing how the template for an error message.
+Depending upon the front end framework you are using, you might need to adjust the default templates, for example wrapping a control in another div or changing how the template formats an error message.

 You can create a file in your `config`  which should return an array.